rbirving45/pamekids/README.md

 5. Restart your development server if it's already running

 Note: The application looks for an environment variable named `REACT_APP_GOOGLE_MAPS_API_KEY` - this naming convention is required by Create React App.

+## API Key Security

+To ensure your API keys remain secure:

+1. **NEVER commit your `.env` file to version control**
+   - The project includes a `.gitignore` file that excludes `.env` from Git
+   - Always use `.env.example` as a template without real credentials

+2. **For deployment platforms (Netlify, Vercel, etc.)**
+   - Set environment variables through their secure dashboard
+   - Do not include actual API keys in build scripts or public repositories

+3. **API Key Restrictions**
+   - For Google Maps, restrict your API key to:
+     - Only your website's domain(s)
+     - Only the specific APIs needed (Maps JavaScript, Places, Geocoding)
+   - Set usage quotas to prevent unexpected charges

+4. **Monitor API Usage**
+   - Regularly check your Google Cloud Console for unusual activity
+   - Set up billing alerts to be notified of unexpected charges

 ## Available Scripts